 - The reason speaking in tongues is not hard, is that the structure of what is said, is much simpler than that of real language.
 It is quite literally babbling.
 I find it hard to believe that God would inspire us to speak to Him, and would teach His church, through babbling.

 - Many people who speak in tongues are not displaying a life that is filled with the Holy Spirit.

 Leave judgment to God

-For all these reasons, there is no doubt in my mind that the vast majority of speaking in tongues today is a learned behaviour that has nothing to do with the Holy Spirit.
-On the other hand I cannot say from the Bible that genuine speaking in tongues cannot happen today.
+For all these reasons, there is no doubt in my mind that the vast majority of speaking in tongues today is a learned behavior that has nothing to do with the Holy Spirit.
+On the other hand, I cannot say from the Bible that genuine speaking in tongues cannot happen today.
 So this is one area it is wise not to judge our brothers and sisters for speaking or not speaking in tongues, but to leave the judgment to God.